Hind bint Utba: Biography

 until my bones rot in the grave.

 After the Conquest of Mecca in 630, however, Hind accepted Islam.

-The Battle of Yarmouk

-In the Battle of Yarmouk the Muslims were outnumbered by the Byzantines, but with the help of the women and boys amongst them, defeated the Eastern Roman Empire.
-The battle is also considered to be one of Khalid ibn al-Walid's greatest military victories.
-It cemented his reputation as one of the greatest tacticians and cavalry commanders in history.
+In the Battle of the Yarmuk the Muslims were outnumbered by the Byzantines, but with the help of the women and boys amongst them, defeated the Eastern Roman Empire.

 Two of the earliest history books on Islam pay great tribute to Hind for her action in the midst of the battle.
 They show how the early Muslim women, including Hind bint Utba and Asma bint Abi Bakr, were instrumental in the Battle of Yarmouk.
 The Muslims were hugely outnumbered.
 Every time some men ran away, the women turned them back and fought, fearing that if they lost, the Romans would enslave them.
 Every time the men fled, the women would sing:

 O you who flees from his loyal lady!

 She is beautiful and stands firmly.